 Core Service Professionals

-Heather Arnett – Principal Advisor, Advocacy – facilitates and advises on successful advocacy campaigns with local, statewide, national and global impact, leveraging her experience in community supported development, job creation and employment training initiatives, affordable housing development, and social improvement programs.
-Ms. Arnett served as CEO of the Association of Alaska Housing Authorities (AAHA) and the YWCA Anchorage.
-She was chair of the YWCA Northwest U.S. Region’s Advocacy Committee, which provides advocacy tools and strategies to support its members’ missions.
+Heather Arnett – Principal Advocacy Advisor – facilitates successful advocacy campaigns at the local and national level, leveraging her experience in job creation and employment training initiatives, affordable housing development, and social improvement programs.
+Ms. Arnett served as the CEO of the Association of Alaska Housing Authorities (AAHA) and as executive director of the YWCA Anchorage.
+Ms. Arnett served as chair of the YWCA Northwest U.S. Region’s Advocacy Committee, which provides advocacy tools and strategies to support its members’ missions.
 Ms. Arnett led the Alaska Network on Domestic Violence and Sexual Assault’s statewide Legislative Committee.
-She is an Oxfam America Sisters on the Planet Ambassador, a coalition of women leaders who work to create lasting solutions to poverty, hunger and social injustice.
+She holds a Master of Public Administration from the University of Alaska Anchorage.
+She was recently named a 2017 member of Fellowship for Leaders Strengthening Democracy at the Rockwell Leadership Institute.

 NSG works with a network of professionals and independent contractors on a wide variety of projects.
 The following list is representative of the talent and experience that NSG can offer its clients.
 Rebecca L. Adamson is an American Cherokee businessperson and advocate.
 She is former director, former president, and founder of First Nations Development Institute and the founder of First Peoples Worldwide.
 Debby Bloom has extensive experience leading public relations, communications and marketing efforts for non-profits, Native organizations, business and state and federal agencies.
 Hans Matthews is Anishnawbe and a resident of the Wahnapitae First Nation, Ontario, with more than 25 years of experience in the minerals and resource management industries.
 Mr. Matthews has extensive experience in Aboriginal community development and in the mineral exploration industry in Canada and abroad.